Thursday, January 15, 2026

 OPTION (RECOMPILE);

-Method 2: Using `xp_fixeddrives`
+Method 2: Using xp_fixeddrives

 Saturday, December 11, 2021

-Ever wondered about the current status of your SQL Server resource pools?
-This quick query provides valuable insights into their performance and memory utilization.
+This quick query provides valuable insights into performance and memory utilization across all configured pools.

 SELECT